lincolnloop/generator-frigate/docs/tutorial.rst

     #
     PORT=9900 gulp

-You should see some output in the console showing the various :ref:`Frigate build tasks <gulp_primary_tasks>` executing, and web and Browser-Sync services starting.
+You should see some output in the console showing the various :ref:`Frigate build tasks <gulp_primary_tasks>` executing, and web and BrowserSync services starting.

 Open your browser to `http://localhost:8000`_ (adjust port if necessary)